AshtonSBradley/PhaseSpaceTools.jl/docs/src/index.md

 Bogoliubov
 ```

-# Phase-space distributions
+# Distributions
-The phase-space distributions supported for these states are
+The phase-space distributions that may be sampled for these states are

 ## Husimi-Q
 ```@docs